Sitting with Satan,

-The statue depicts Lucifer with snakes wrapped around him as he looks up in terror as he falls from Heaven.
+The statue depicts Lucifer with snakes wrapped around him, looking up in terror as he falls from Heaven.

-He is positioned atop a octagonal pedestal, designed by Francisco Jareno.
+He is positioned atop an octagonal pedestal, designed by Francisco Jareno.

-The base has devil figures on each side clutching onto lizards, snakes, and fish.
+The base has devil figures on each side clutching to lizards, snakes, and fish.